ArtiRathod9/Python_Project/README.md

 # 📊 Python Analysis and Code – Global Sales Analysis Summary

-This analysis is based on a dataset containing financial data of products across different countries and segments.
+This analysis is based on a dataset containing financial data of products across different countries and segments(Global Sales Analysis).
 The goal is to derive business insights and visualize performance trends using Python.

 ---